c-gaurav/Array-logics/Geek_Sorting/README.md

-# Array-logics
+# Geek_Sorting

-The program is about sorting.
+This program is about sorting.

-We are given two arrays.
-We need to sort the values of one array using the second array...
+You are given two arrays.
+You need to sort the values of one array using the second array...

 Few test conditions are given below: